 I'm a big fan of easy sugar free sweets, and this recipe ticks all my boxes.
 It does not require any baking, it comes together with only 5 ingredients and most importantly, it is intensely, supremely satisfying.
 Once you sink your teeth into a chewy coconut bar you'll know exactly what I'm talking about!

-Essentially, no bake coconut bars are just like a Bounty bar (I think there’s a version over in the US called Mound bar) – but without the fussy chocolate covering (and all the sugar).
+Essentially, these bars are just like a Bounty bar (I think there's a version over in the US called Mound bar) - but without the fussy chocolate covering (and all the sugar).
 The filling is the best part anyway, so why not get straight to it 😉

 Are these no bake coconut bars healthy?